Local Chain Sync

 • After successfully finding an intersection, the node will always ask to roll backward to that intersection point.
 This is because it is possible to provide many points when looking for an intersection and the protocol makes sure that both the node and the client are in sync.
 This allows clients applications to be somewhat “dumb” and blindly follow instructions from the node.

-• In this schema, we are sending each request one-by-one, using the mirror field as counter.
+• In this schema, we are sending each request one-by-one, using the id field as counter.
 An alternative could have been:

-if (!response.result.IntersectionFound) { throw "Whoops?
-First Shelley block disappeared?" }
+if (!response.result.intersection) { throw "Whoops?
+Last Byron block disappeared?" }

 for (let i = 14; i > 0; i += 1) {